YuKnight/GooglePlayBot/README.md

 Prototype for android app store optimization by growing downloads.
 It's not fully functional for today

+## Features

+* Telegram bot support
+* Saved keycodes to database for playing later
+* Some others

 Article https://habrahabr.ru/post/338934/

 All pull requests are welcome.